Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 A functioning leaderboard should alow the user to input their name alongside their time, which will be cached using the browser.
 To mitigate blank screens between content loading, a loading screen will also be displayed.
 A timer will be used and must accurately be able to start and stop when needed.
+The timer must activate once the user starts playing the game, on their first click.
+The final time must display in the modal once the final pair is matched.
-The final time should be displayed on the leaderboard if submitted
+The final time should be displayed on the leaderboard if submitted.

 *** Content Requirements ***